Connect with others who understand.

 Written by Emily Wagner, M.S.

-Surgery is a common method used to treat early-stage lung cancers.
-It is often combined with other treatment options, such as chemotherapy and radiation therapy, to give people the best chance at living a healthy, cancer-free life.
+Surgery is a common treatment for early-stage lung cancers that haven’t metastasized (spread).
+It’s often combined with other lung cancer treatment options, such as chemotherapy, targeted therapy, immunotherapy, and radiation therapy, to give people the best chance at living a healthy, cancer-free life.
+If you’re planning to have lung cancer surgery, it’s important to know what to expect.

-However, surgery is an intensive procedure that requires a hospital stay, and recovery times can be lengthy.
+Thoracic surgery (chest surgery) is an intensive procedure that requires a hospital stay, and recovery times can be lengthy.
 Each person will recover and heal from surgery at a different pace, depending on their overall health, age, and any other medical conditions they may have.

 Recovery time will also vary based on the type of surgery and the methods that were used.
-For example, recovery time from a thoracotomy (which makes large incisions along the rib cage) will be longer than minimally invasive techniques such as video-assisted thoracoscopic surgery (VATS).
-VATS uses small incisions so that equipment can be inserted and guided by the surgeon to remove parts of the lung.
+For example, recovery time from a thoracotomy (which makes large incisions along the rib cage) will be longer than minimally invasive surgery such as video-assisted thoracoscopic surgery (VATS).
+VATS — also known as “keyhole surgery” — uses small incisions and a small camera that guides the surgeon in removing parts of the lung.

 Recovery Time and Common Side Effects

-Surgery is a stressful experience, and your body will need time to rest.
-After surgery, you can expect to spend five to seven days in the hospital recovering from open surgery (such as thoracotomy) and two to three days in the hospital from VATS.
+Lung cancer surgery, also known as lung resection, is a stressful experience, and your body will need time to rest.
+After surgery, you can expect to spend five to seven days in the hospital recovering from open surgery (such as thoracotomy) and two to three days in the hospital recovering from VATS.

 In-Hospital Recovery

-While you are in the hospital, the nurses and doctors will constantly monitor your condition.
-They will check your oxygen levels and blood pressure and administer medication.
-You will most likely be given oxygen while your lungs are recovering.
+While you are in the hospital, the nurses and doctors will carefully monitor your condition.
+They’ll regularly check your oxygen levels and blood pressure, and they’ll administer medication when needed.
+Most people are given oxygen during recovery from lung cancer surgery.
 Oxygen may be stopped when you leave the hospital or it may be continued at home, depending on your condition.

-It is common to experience shortness of breath after lung cancer surgery.
-At the hospital, you will likely be taught breathing exercises to help re-expand your lungs, improve your overall lung function, and prevent pneumonia.
-You will also be encouraged to move around and take walks to help prevent blood clots and heal your lungs.
+It’s common to experience shortness of breath after lung cancer surgery.
+At the hospital, you’ll likely be taught deep breathing exercises to help reexpand your lungs, improve your overall lung function, and prevent pneumonia.
+You’ll also be encouraged to move around and take walks to help prevent blood clots and heal your lungs.

-Your surgeon will have also put a chest tube in to help drain fluid and air from your lungs while you recover.
-The tube will be removed once the fluid drainage decreases enough and it is no longer leaking air, which takes around one week after surgery.
+During surgery, a chest tube may be inserted to help drain fluid and clear air leaks from your lungs while you recover.
+The tube will be removed once the fluid drainage decreases and your lungs are no longer leaking air, which takes around one week after surgery.
 Most people will go home from the hospital on the same day that their chest tube is removed.

 At-Home Care and Recovery Time